Join for FREE

 Lakeshores and riverbanks, mangroves, shallow lagoons and on tidal mudflats and estuaries, sometimes on grasslands.

 Colonial nesters, forming flat, shallow nests made of sticks and lined with fine twigs and rushes.
 Three or four greenish-blue, oval eggs are incubated by both adults.
 The young leave the nest in 20 to 25 days.

-The diet includes fish, crustaceans, and insects, which are hunted in shallow water.
+The diet consists of shrimps, small fish, frogs, molluscs, crustaceans, and insects, which are hunted in shallow water.